 Step 5: Practice FAA Tests

-Once you've been through all the questions and feel ready to take the FAA Knowledge Test, go to the main Test Prep page and choose FAA Practice Test to simulate the real exam.
+Once you've been through all the questions and feel ready to take the FAA Knowledge Test, go to the main Test Prep page and choose the FAA Practice Test to simulate the real exam.

 Note: we suggest you do not use this mode until you have been through all the categories.
 It's tempting to cheat and do a lot of practice tests, but it's not a smart study strategy.

-Getting prepared for the checkride will complete your prep for your pilot exam.
+Now that you’ve finished the Sporty’s training course and received an endorsement certificate, it's time to schedule the written exam.
+After you pass the written exam, getting prepared for the checkride will complete your prep for your pilot exam.
 To learn more about Sporty's included checkride prep read this article.